 Boardwalk update 10/08/2020

 We know everyone is concerned about the damages in their unit and when the repairs will be completed.
 The adjuster will be on site the first of the week to do a detailed walk thru of all units to determine the cost of repairs.
 This will be covered under the Master Insurance Policy on the building.
 We are in the process of finishing up the removal of the sheetrock in each unit, once that is completed a crew will go in and start the replacement of the sheetrock in all areas that were affected.
-Most all of the units will have some sheetrock that had damage and has been removed.
-Currently the building is closed and rentals are not allowed until at least the 1st of November, however, this date may have to be extended to a later date.
+Most all the units will have some sheetrock that had damage and has been removed.
+Currently the building is closed, and rentals are not allowed until at least the 1st of November, however, this date may have to be extended to a later date.
 We will update when we have a better time frame of repairs.

 Thanks for your patience. – LT